Looking for things to do in Lagos? Below you will find the 15 best tourist attractions, a suggested itinerary and many tips 😉

 Where to stay in Lagos?

-If you want to stay in a central location from where you can easily reach most of the things to do in Lagos, I would suggest anywhere between the Old Town and Praia Dona Ana.
+If you want to stay in a central location, I would suggest anywhere between the Old Town and Praia Dona Ana.

 If you prefer a quieter area, I would suggest near Praia do Camilo or Ponta da Piedade.